hineHub/OAuth_Documentation/OAuth.md

 # OAuth

+Used to share details from one system in another

 If you are building a service where you need to use a user’s private data that is stored on another system — use OAuth.
 If not — you might want to rethink your approach!

 ## 1) Actors